-The rise in population has brought about several huge opportunities in the social, economic, political, and technological sectors.
+The rise in population has brought about several essential opportunities in the social, economic, political, and technological sectors.

-This has seen some of the biggest cities in Africa struggle to accommodate and adapt to more and more residents competing for urban resources.
+This has seen some of the biggest cities in Africa struggle to accommodate and adapt to more and more residents competing for public resources.

 Below is the ranking of the largest cities in Africa.